bicycleblue/gmailme/README.md

 # gmailme
-Send an email via gmail and an application key.
+A Raspberry Pi (or other *nix computer) sends emails via its own gmail account.

-The idea is my Raspberry Pi is sitting idle most of the time, might as well have it kick off small jobs (from cron) to email me about things.
+It is all coded in a Python class that you can subclass and fill out some methods to send custom emails about whatever you're monitoring.

 # setup
-Check out the gmailme project, drop it on the Raspberry Pi.
+Check out this repo, drop it on the Raspberry Pi.
 In my case I'm using the defauilt "pi" user, I put the code under pi's home directory.

 Then setup the gmail info file.
 I keep mine in $HOME/.gmail.json.
-You can override that withe the -g/--gmail_file option.
+You can override the location withe the -g/--gmail_file option.
 ```
 {
     "user": "rasp.pi.username",                   # my Pi has its own gmail account, put the username here